nlpdata/mrc_bert_baseline/README.md

-A machine reading comprehension baseline based on BERT
+A Machine Reading Comprehension Baseline Based on BERT
 ------------------------------------------------------

 This repository maintains an MRC baseline based on BERT, whose implemetation is based on the baseline description in the following two works